Annotations in pipelines

 • image (for a docker image)

-If you don’t define them, then by default the current build will be used with these values:
+If you don’t define them, then by default the current build is used with these values:

 • entity_id is ${{CF_BUILD_ID}} (i.e. the current build)